 These variance calculations are based on finite-sample theory, which is an appropriate method for obtaining cross-sectional, nationwide estimates of outcomes.
 According to finite-sample theory, the intent of the estimation process is to obtain estimates that are precise representations of the nationwide population at a specific point in time.
-In the context of the NIS, any estimates that attempt to accurately describe characteristics (such as expenditure and utilization patterns or hospital market factors) and interrelationships among characteristics of hospitals and discharges during a specific year from 1988 to 2001 should be governed by finite-sample theory.
+In the context of the NIS, any estimates that attempt to accurately describe characteristics and interrelationships among characteristics of hospitals and discharges during a specific year from 1988 to 2002 should be governed by finite-sample theory.
+Examples of this would be estimates of expenditure and utilization patterns or hospital market factors.